DrThomasAger/smile/README.md

 This is all done flexibly with resonant semiotics.
 For example, when exact data or instructions need to be used or followed strict start and end enclosure brackets can be used as follows: `[= Strict section - use this data exactly [`, and for more flexible instructions that are open to interpretation, use more flexible emoticons `(: Flexible instruction - be emotionally connected to the user (`.

 This lets you and your model have a prompt base of **maintainable**,  **structured** **positive** prompting.

+# Why Does (: Smile Work?

+It is designed to  leverage a model trained on millions of code examples.
+The hypothesis of ***(: Smile*** is that LLMs instinctively recognize  that `(` signals a beginning and `:` indicates relationship, so `(:` naturally communicates the start of a defined section.

 ## Does Smiling Really Make You Happier?